 In addition, obtaining a credit card debt to buy Bitcoin or any crypto might be a bad idea.
 If such assets fail to increase in price or even crash in value, you might fall short in debt repayment.
 None of those two instances directly link your credit with cryptocurrencies.
 However, individual crypto holders might hurt their credit score if they fail to plan their financial life.

-Celsius, Nexo, BlockFi, and other platforms offer their services on a mobile application.
+Nexo and other platforms offer their services through a mobile application.
 You need to download their app from the Google Play Store or Apple Store and register an account.
 Afterward, you may be required to complete a KYC verification process.
 You can then set up your profile, including a bank account or other important information.

 Before borrowing, users have to transfer their collateral from a crypto wallet to a wallet address the platform provides.
 Once your Bitcoin meets the minimum collateral value a platform requires, borrowing money will be easy.
 Ensure the loan term and interest rate align with your repayment plan during the process.